 Regular sampling and analysis of these fluids establishes a baseline of normal wear and can help indicate when abnormal wear or contamination is occurring.
 To ensure consistent results, Arcy recommends taking samples in the same manner each time.
 For example, he notes, "Withdrawing [engine] oil through the dipstick opening is a good way to take the sample.
 This can reduce the chance of outside dirt or contaminants getting into the sample."

 All paperwork accompanying each sample should be as complete as possible.
-This information is critical to provide a complete and accurate analysis report.
+This information is critical to providing a complete and accurate analysis report.
 Be sure to note if any oil was added between oil drains and the type used.